KYC Redesign

 Design Selection & Prototype

 The Product Owners chose one design from both my coworker and myself.
 Out of my designs, the journey owners were most interested in exploring the accordion design that would help limit the amount of scrolling.
 I adjusted the colors to follow Citi branding.
 We also got some pushback from the developers requesting to limit the number of illustrations due to size and load time considerations.
 The journey owners chose a tab design from my coworker, Crystal.
 The plan was to test both designs and see which one performed better.
+We also worked with our copywriter to test two different versions of copy, one for each design.

-Qualitative Research
+Research Highlights

 Over half said they liked Design A (top) because it felt better, fancier, and more friendly.